 Description: In this course, students will learn the basic immunology of vertebrates.
 During the lecture, they will be taught about innate and adaptive immunity, their different cell types and various diseases, such as auto immune diseases and allergy.
 In the practical course, they will be able to perform standard immunological procedures, such as antibody labelling, magnetic cell isolation and neutrophil stimulation.
 The students will also learn how to interpret scientific results from flow cytometry, 2-photon, epifluorescence and time-lapse widefield microscopy and how to use different evaluation softwares, such as FlowJo or ImageJ.

 The lecture is held weekly every Tuesday from 4 until 6 p.m.
-The practical course takes places yearly around February / March and lasts 2 weeks from 9 a.m. until 6 p.m.
-For further information please refer to LSF (lecture) and LSF (practical course).
+The practical course takes place yearly around February / March and last 2 weeks from 9 a.m. until 6 p.m.
+For further information please refer to LSF or contact Dr. Anja Hasenberg.

 Description: During this course, students will learn the basic principles of biotechnology, involving cells in the food industry, production of biological agents for medical application (e.g. antibodies) and biodesign of enzymes for detergents and food.

 The seminar is held weekly by different lecturers and at varying timepoints.
-Please refer to the LSF for further information.
+Please refer to LSF or contact Dr. Anja Hasenberg for further information.

 Introduction to Medical Biology

 Description: In this lecture series, students will gain an overview of medical biology.
 They will learn about diseases such as cancer, stroke, demencia and bacterial infections but also about different therapies and scientific approaches in these fields.